LuiginaA/Nur-Home/README.md

 # Acknowledgments

-I also extend my gratitude to the following individuals and resources for their invaluable tutorials and guidance in my journey to frontend development with HTML and CSS as wll as some Javascript:
+I also extend my gratitude to the following individuals and resources for their invaluable tutorials and guidance in my journey to frontend development with HTML and CSS as well as some Javascript:

   - **Dani Krossing**